Responding to the Crisis in Ukraine

 Using the first wave of the vehicles provided, our partners have already evacuated over 300 children with disabilities and their caregivers, in addition to 1,500 unaccompanied minors, plus the transportation of an additional 400 women and children traveling from Lviv to Poland.

 The second group of vehicles has now arrived in Lviv and is being used by our partners in the same manner.
-We anticipate that, by the end of next week, AHAH’s efforts with our trusted partners will have resulted in the safe transportation of over 3,000 vulnerable children and caregivers.
+We anticipate that, by the end of next week, AHAH’s efforts with our trusted partners will have resulted in the safe transportation of over 3,000 children and caregivers.

 To date, we have raised over $1.6 million for these efforts.
 Barring one $5,000 purchase of food and water for orphanages that were without supplies, all funding has or will be used directly by AHAH for the purchase of vehicles, goods and services to enable the vital work of our partners above.